Franck Ribéry: Outside football

-Ribéry's wife, Wahiba, is a French national of Algerian descent and the couple have three daughters named Hiziya, Shahinez and Keltoum Chérifa, and two sons named Seif el Islam and Mohammed.
-Ribéry is a convert to Islam, following which, he adopted the name Bilal Yusuf Mohammed.

-Commercial promotions

 Since establishing himself as an international, Ribéry has been involved in numerous promotional campaigns.
 He is sponsored by American sportswear company Nike and regularly wears Nike Mercurial Vapors.
 He appeared in several television advertisements for Nike and, during the 2007–08 Bundesliga season, starred in a one-off television show called The Franck Ribéry Show, which aired on Direct 8 in France.
 The show, sponsored by Nike, acted as a variety show with Ribéry appearing in several sketches.
 Ribéry features in EA Sports' FIFA video game series.
 For the 2008–09 season, he appeared on the French cover of FIFA 09 alongside international teammate Karim Benzema, and was the ninth-highest rated player in FIFA 15.

 On 25 May 2010, a 27 × 30 m billboard of Ribéry was officially unveiled in his home city of Boulogne-sur-Mer ahead of the 2010 World Cup.
 The billboard paid tribute to a similar billboard that was erected for Zinedine Zidane in his home city of Marseille during his career.
 The construction of the billboard was initially suspended due to possible image ramifications associated with Ribéry's alleged relationship with an underage prostitute.

 However, the Regional Council of the Nord-Pas-de-Calais region, which initially opposed the billboard, agreed to allow construction of the billboard.
 The billboard was a project of Ribéry's sponsor Nike and was on display for the duration of the 2010 World Cup.
 More recently, he was one of several international superstars featured in Nike's "The Last Game", a five-minute animated ad made during the run-up to the 2014 World Cup that went viral.

 He appeared in the music video for "Même pas fatigué !!!" by Magic System and Khaled.
 The single released in 2009 stayed seven weeks at number one in SNEP French Singles Chart.